optimizeforall/optimizeforall/README.md

 ## About Me

 I am **Optimizeforall** my mission is to develop interesting software that utilizes AI and promotes self-learning.
-I wish to squash all inneficiencies in my the world, and promote the conscious and intelligent use of emergent technologies, as well as promoting human health and well-being.
+I wish to resolve inneficiencies the world which prevent the conscious and intelligent use of technology.
+I also wish to promote human health and well-being through code.

 ## My Personal Projects